triadphp/triad/readme.md

 - PHP 5.3 or better (for namespace support)

 # Requests and responses
-Responses is dictionary with values that contain own serializing methods.
+Responses is dictionary with values that contain own serializing methods `outputBody` and `get`.
 Build in responses are
 - `\Triad\Responses\JsonResponse`
 - `\Triad\Responses\PhpSerializeResponse`
 - `\Triad\Responses\RawResponse`